ChristianGracia/MERN-Social-Media-App/README.md

 This repo contains a fully functional MERN STACK social networking site

-using MongoDB, express, React, NodeJS, Redux, and more.
+using MongoDB, Express, React, NodeJS, Redux, and more.

 ## FEATURES